LeoCal4/gos-api_gateway/README.md

 #### Python dotenv

-Each time you start a new terminal session, you have to set up all environment variables that projects requires.
+Each time you start a new terminal session, you have to set up all the environment variables that projects requires.
-When variable number increases the procedures to run project become uncomfortable.
+When the variables number increases, the procedures needed to run the project becomes uncomfortable.

 To solve this problem we have introduced the python-dotenv dependency, but only for development purposes.